Water soldier

 - Sharp serrated leaf edges can cut swimmers and individuals who handle water soldier plants.
 Caution should be taken whenever handling the plant.

-Since the water soldier population in the Trent River is the only one in North America, it is very important to prevent the plant’s introduction and spread to new locations.
-The ministry, with support from partnering agencies including the Ontario Federation of Anglers and Hunters, Lower Trent Conservation, Ministry of the Environment and Parks Canada is monitoring and tracking the spread of water soldier within this water body and undertaking a variety of control measures to prevent its spread to new locations.
+It is important to prevent the plant’s introduction and spread to new locations.
+The ministry, with support from other government agencies and partners, including conservation authorities, Indigenous communities and NGO's, is monitoring and tracking the spread of water soldier and undertaking a variety of control measures to prevent its spread to new locations.

 Water soldier is similar in appearance to an aloe plant, spider plant or the top of a pineapple.
 Water soldier may be confused with other aquatic plants in Ontario, such as native bur-reeds, arrowheads or eel-grass.
 However, none of these plants has serrated leaf edges, which can be used to easily distinguish water soldier from these other aquatic plants.